Skip to content

 """

-rectangle = np.zeros((height, width))
+shape_array = np.ones((height, width))

-return Device(device_array=rectangle, **kwargs)
+return Device(device_array=shape_array, **kwargs)

-ring(width=200, border_width=60, **kwargs)
+ring(width=200, height=None, border_width=60, **kwargs)

 Parameters: